AVC2-UESTC/WiFiTAD/README.md

 Run the traing and inference processes in terminal by: `bash WiFiTAD/train_tools/tools.sh 0,1`

 ## Acknowledge
-This code is built on AFSD, Actionformer, Tridet and Actionformer.
+This code is built on AFSD and Actionformer.
 We express our gratitude for their contributions!

 ## Citation
 If you find this project uesful to your research, please use the following BibTex entry.
 ```
-@InProceedings{Lin_2021_CVPR,
-    author    = {Lin, Chuming and Xu, Chengming and Luo, Donghao and Wang, Yabiao and Tai, Ying and Wang, Chengjie and Li, Jilin and Huang, Feiyue and Fu, Yanwei},
-    title     = {Learning Salient Boundary Feature for Anchor-free Temporal Action Localization},
-    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
-    month     = {June},
-    year      = {2021},
-    pages     = {3320-3329}
-}
+@InProceedings
 ```